Siva010q/Siva010q/README.md

 ### 🚀 Projects

-- **Casa Fix Hub** – A UX case study & website for a home service platform
+- **Casa Fix Hub** – A website for a home service platform
+- **Crafty colors** - A Ecom website for paints ,  sprays , Resins & brushes
 - More to come soon... 👨‍💻

 ---